litviakilia/phalange-detector/README.md

 - Runs at 30 fps max for thermal management
 - Requires HTTPS for camera access

+## Deployment

+The app is automatically deployed to GitHub Pages when changes are pushed to the main branch.
+The deployment process:

+1. Builds the app with `pnpm build`
+2. Generates the PWA icon
+3. Deploys to GitHub Pages
+4. Enables HTTPS automatically

+You can access the deployed version at: https://[your-username].github.io/palmkeys-web/

 ## TODO

 - [ ] Character/key mapping